gklyne/I-D/arcp/arcp.md

 and flags the upload as malicious without having to scan it again.

-Archives that are not files
+Archives that are not files   {#bagit}
 ---------------------------

 An application is relating BagIt archives
-{{I-D.draft-kunze-bagit-14}} on a shared file system, using structured folders and manifests rather than individual archive files.
+{{I-D.draft-kunze-bagit-14}} on a shared file system, using structured "bag" folders and manifests rather than individual archive files.

 The BagIt payload manifest `/gfs/bags/scan15/manifest-md5.txt` lists the files: